How to make a watercolor mixing chart step by step

 This is why artists traditionally paint the two halves of the diagonal with a different strength of paint.
-I’ve put a full strength mix in the bottom left diagonal, and a watered down neutral mix in the top right diagonal.
+I’ve put a full strength mix in the top right diagonal, and a watered down neutral mix in the bottom left diagonal.

 This gives you a visual reference of how the paints appear at different values.